kiboschool/course-programming-2/src/lessons/inheritance-and-error-handling/exceptions.md

 # Exceptions

+When developing a program, it is common for errors to come up.
+The first version of a program often has issues, that then get resolved when the program is tested.

-Exceptions and errors happen often when we are developing a program.
-Let's explore more information about what is going on behind the scenes when an error happens.
+Let's explore more deeply what is going on behind the scenes when an error occurs.

 ## Errors

 Let's recall the *Bugs to Watch Out For* video from last week.
 The code there was intentionally written incorrectly, to show the common mistakes that occur when making classes.

-Very often in the video, when running the program, an error occurred.
+Very often in the video, when running the program, an error occurs.

 The program stops running, and a box pops up on the screen with details about the error.
 For example, the message might say `line 45 of main.py`.
 This is useful because you can open the `main.py` and go to line 45.
 This might give information about seeing what went wrong.